spageektti/sapphire/README.md

 > Note that the browser version was tested only on Windows and GNU/Linux in Chrome and Firefox with uBlock Origin both enabled and disabled.
 If you can please install local version because it supports more features and is better tested.

 ### For people that will be reviewing my project for Youth Hacking 4 Freedom contest
 I want to thank you for organizing this amazing contest.
 Even if I don't win anything I still learned a lot over the last 6 months.
+I spent around 150 hours coding this app (not including other things like designing or thinking about new features) - at least that is what hackatime says.
 I also kindly ask you to not only judge my project by what is already done, but how the app can grow in the future.

 ## Features
 - **Cross-Platform Compatibility:** Works seamlessly on Android, Windows, GNU/Linux, and in your browser.
 Mac and iOS binaries planned.